nwilliams770/tyrello-2.0/README.md

 ![BoardShare](https://github.com/nwilliams770/tyrello-2.0/blob/master/app/assets/images/BoardShare.gif)

 ### Drag and Drop
 Integrating drag and drop functionality into Card and List components permits the user flexibility for card re-assignment.
 When a card has been successfully dropped to a new list, the database is updated to maintain the necessary Active Record associations.
-To prevent unncessary calls to the backend, an API is sent only when a card is dropped into a new list.
+To prevent unnecessary calls to the backend, an API call is made only when a card is dropped into a new list.

 ![DragAndDrop](https://github.com/nwilliams770/tyrello-2.0/blob/master/app/assets/images/DragAndDrop.gif)